KnowScratcher/QuakeCord/JOURNAL.md

 Next week I might just print the new model out and assemble it and finish the rest of the job, and hopefully mark a end to this project.
 **Total time spent: 6h**

+# June 9th: Write tutorial for building the project

+I finished the tutorial of making a QuakeCord from step 1 to step 7.
+It was just continuous writing, and kinda boring I would say.

+**Total time spent: 3h**

+# June 10th: Still writing the tutorial and update the model

+**Total time spent: ?h**